Target List and Settings

 - Copy Events From: This will allow you to copy all of the events from another target to this target.

-Settings can be accessed by clicking the gear icon or by right clicking a target and then clicking "Target Settings".
+Settings can be accessed by clicking the gear icon or by right clicking a target and then clicking "Target Settings" or double clicking the target.
 Note that the gear icon does not appear until you mouse over the targets list.

 Each target has settings that will alter the behavior of the sequence.
 In addition, you will find several manual actions here (like slewing and centering).